 Role of Cytoplasm

-It is the intracellular fluid of the cytoplasm which is largely composed of over 70% water and surrounds all organelles.
+Cytosol is the part of cytoplasm which contains over 70% water and it bounds the all cell organelles.
 It is a water-based solution which also contains the varying size of soluble molecules, proteins, amino acids, mRNA, ribosomes, sugars, dissolved ions, etc.

 Properties of cytosol